pranatikomp/pranatikomp.github.io/_projects/1_project.md

 css: bedroom.css
 ---

-This work is a deep dive into the intimate space of adolescents' bedrooms.
+This work is a deep dive into the space of adolescents' bedrooms.
 It identifies distinct forms of expression and negotiation that occur in the bedroom space.
 The notion of a "bedroom" is expanded beyond a physical space.
 Any social, personal, or virtual space that a teen might appropriate to make their own is a "bedroom".

 Completed as part of the Space Design course in IIT Hyderabad.